ACentauri Solar Racing: Aletsch

-Developed and built for the Bridgestone World Solar Challenge 2023, Aletsch is the first vehicle from aCentauri Solar Racing.
-Its development started with the beginning of the academic year of ETH Zurich in September 2022 as part of a focus project, with the goal to compete in the challenger class.
-The car had its official rollout on August 11, 2023, after less than 11 months of development.
+Aletsch was the team's first vehicle and was built for the 2023 Bridgestone World Solar Challenge, where it competed in the Challenger Class.
+Development began at the start of the ETH Zurich academic year in September 2022 as part of a focus project, and the car was officially unveiled on 11 August 2023, less than eleven months later.

-The car seats one driver only, weighs 188 kg, and has a top speed of 120 km/h.
-Its distinctive silhouette was the result of a design philosophy that placed as much solar area as possible behind the driver canopy, reducing the affected area of partial shading on the solar array.
-The canopy extends frontally all the way to the nose tip to reduce the formation of horseshoe vortices around the canopy-solardeck intersection.
+The single-seat car weighs 188 kg and has a top speed of 120 km/h.
+Its silhouette is the result of a design that places as much of the solar array as possible behind the driver's canopy, reducing the area affected by the canopy's shadow.
+The canopy extends forward to the tip of the nose to reduce the formation of horseshoe vortices where it meets the solar deck.

-Limited by the competition's regulations, the car is equipped with 4 m^{2} monocrystalline silicon-based solar cells supplied by the team's sponsor Meyer Burger, yielding a peak power output of around 1 kW.
-A 20 kg battery pack based on commercially available, high energy-dense 420 (35S12P) 18650 Li-Ion cells with a total capacity around 5.1 kWh is used to store energy from the solar array and from regenerative breaking.
-Aletsch features a monohull design with two steerable wheels in the front, suspended in a double wishbone configuration, and one powered back wheel with a direct drive electric motor mounted to a feathered trailing arm.
-Steering is realised using a wire system to keep the Centre of Gravity low.
-Notable safety measures include a collapsible steering column, a 4-point safety belt, and a roll-over-hoop.
-As required by regulations, the chassis was designed to withstand 5 g accelerations from all directions.
-Notable innovations include so-called wheel doors that give way to the front wheels at higher steering angles and otherwise retract flush to the aeroshell to keep the frontal area low and thereby reduce aerodynamic drag.
-Furthermore, a DC-DC converter was developed to derive the 12 V low voltage system power directly from the high voltage battery pack, eliminating the need for a starter battery pack.
-The internal electronics are interconnected using a CAN bus network.
+In line with competition regulations, the car carries 4 m2 of monocrystalline silicon solar cells supplied by Meyer Burger, giving a peak output of around 1 kW.
+Energy from the array and from regenerative braking is stored in a 20 kg battery pack of 420 commercially available 18650 lithium-ion cells in a 35S12P configuration, with a capacity of around 5.1 kWh.

+Aletsch has a monohull layout with two steered front wheels on double wishbone suspension and a single driven rear wheel, powered by a direct-drive hub motor on a trailing arm.
+Steering is cable-operated to keep the centre of gravity low.
+Safety features include a collapsible steering column, a four-point safety belt and a roll hoop; as required by the regulations, the chassis was designed to withstand accelerations of 5 g in all directions.
+The car's front wheel fairings use so-called wheel doors, which open to make room for the wheels at large steering angles and otherwise sit flush with the body, reducing frontal area and aerodynamic drag.
+A purpose-built DC-to-DC converter supplies the 12 V low-voltage system directly from the main battery, removing the need for a separate auxiliary battery.
+The on-board electronics communicate over a CAN bus.